WhiteAndGray/js-event-manager/README.md

-# WhiteAndGray JavaScript utilities
+# WhiteAndGray JS Event Manager

-A small set of utilities for event-driven programming
+A small set of utilities for event-driven programming in JavaScript